simsara-org/AdaData/README.md

 🙏
 If AdaData saves you time, reduces errors, or helps you earn with Cardano—please consider a small ADA contribution!

-I’ve spent hours (and days!) building, testing, and validating this project so you can achieve secure, end-to-end results in minutes.
+I’ve many hours (and days!) building, testing, and validating this project so you can achieve secure, end-to-end results in minutes.

 Every little bit helps and motivates continued development.
 Thank you for your support!